 What are the risks of an epidural?:

 The risks of an epidural are numerous.
 The complications that are most common are things like a drop in mom's blood pressure, which can usually be quickly treated by medications and position changes.
-Others like fetal distress, fetal malpositioning, increase in the cesarean rate are also common with epidurals, but corrections require various procedures.
-Paralysis, numbness, nerve injury and infection for mom are really rare but do occur.
+Other risks like fetal distress, fetal malpositioning, and an increase in the cesarean rate are also possibilities with epidurals, but there are often safety measures put in place to prevent or, when needed, minimize the affects.
+Paralysis, numbness, nerve injury and infection for mom are really very extremely rare.

 Can everyone have an epidural?: